IndigoUnited/node-ubiq/README.md

-omni
+# omni
-====

 `Real-time RPC library`

-## NOTE: This is totally work in progress, and you should NOT rely on this for anything right now.
+**NOTE**: This is totally work in progress, and you should NOT rely on this for anything right now.